sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 & -\underline{μ_i} \cdot q^s_i = 0 \tag{10b} \\
 & -\overline{μ_i} \cdot (q^s_i - \overline{Q^s_i}) = 0 \tag{10c} \\
 & \underline{μ_i}, \overline{μ_i} \geq 0 \tag{10d} \} \\
-& λ = \overline{λ} - β \cdot \sum_{i \in I} \tag{14} \\
+& λ = \overline{λ} - β \cdot \sum_{i \in I} q^s_i \tag{14} \\
 \end{align}
 ```
 With the MCP defined, we can now derive the Equivalent Optimization problem to determine the equilibrium solution to the {eq}`game inverse demand`.
 Remember here, that the KKT conditions of the EOP have to match the MCP in order for the EOP to provide a solution to the initial problem.
 To derive the EOP, we make use of the graphical interpretation of the problem show in {numref}`fig-inverse-demand`.

 From the discussion above, we know that the Nash game between suppliers and consumers in perfectly competitive electricity markets will maximize social welfare in that market.
 Hence, we can formulate a candidate EOP which aims to maximize social welfare.
-Based on {numref}`fig-inverse-demand-area` and the fact that  social welfare is the area between the demand and supply curve, social welfare can be computed as
+Based on {numref}`fig-inverse-demand-area` and the fact that  social welfare is the area between the demand and supply curve, social welfare can be computed as :

 $$
 SW = (ABDE) - (ABC) - \text{Area of sketched polygon} = \overline{\lambda} \cdot \sum_{i} q^s_i - \frac{1}{2}\beta \sum_{i} \left(q^s_i\right)^2 - \sum_{i} VC_i \cdot q^s_i
 $$